Introduction

 property.
 This allows us to conveniently access the molecular data of each molecule using its key as string.

-In oder to have a brief summary of the molecules belonging to a data set, we can use the get_names
+In oder to have a brief summary of the molecules belonging to a dataset, we can use the get_names

 method.
 It retrieves a dictionary where the keys correspond to the keys of the dataset